-Home sellers from Seattle to Miami have spent $14,163 on upgrades and repairs before listing their properties.
-In fact, an average seller spends 2 weeks to a month making home improvements.
+Preparing a home for sale costs both time and money.
+Home sellers from Seattle to Miami spent $14,163 on upgrades and repairs before listing their properties.
+And an average seller spends 2 weeks to a month making home improvements prior to listing.

 - Don’t Accept Low Ball Offers: Most buyers of “as is” homes will only offer you 30% to 70% of the market value of your property.
 Do not settle for such a lowball offer, it’ll cost you thousands.